 F. K. Reeves, Marion, La., January 14.-We are going on with the church work in the Bible way, looking forward to the coming of Bro.
-Waters
+Waters for our meeting this year.

 Frank Cobbs, Box 133, Spring Hill, W. Va., Jan.
 9.-The church here is getting along fine.
 Brother Covert is giving us some fine lessons.
 You will find enclosed checks for \$90.00 for the boys in C. P. S. Camps, also two subs for the OPA.
 This leaves all well with us, and we trust Brother King and family are well.